Uberspace/lab/source/guide_ttrss.rst

 Now you should reach your installation under the URL ``https://<username>.uber.space/tt-rss`` (would be ``https://isabell.uber.space/tt-rss`` in our example).
 Open the URL and set the Database settings to

- * Database Type - MySQL
+ * Database Type: MySQL
  * Username: isabell (your MySQL username)
  * Password: MySuperSecretPassword (your MySQL password)
- * Database name - isabell_tt_rss (replace isabell with your own user)
+ * Database name: isabell_tt_rss (replace isabell with your own user)

 Under other settings the domain https://isabell.uber.space/tt-rss should be shown.
 Now click on `Test Configuration`.
-If everything worked should see the messages
+If everything worked you should see the messages
  * Configuration check succeeded.
  * Database test succeeded.